Minoo-Kim/Flashcards-API/README.md

 # Flashcards API

-A simple API for a flashcards app.
+A backend API for a flashcards app.

 ## Installation